facebookexperimental/MemorySnapshotAnalyzer/README.md

   * Use `dumproots 'invalid` to get information about roots that do not seem to point to valid objects.
 This can be useful to find inconsistencies in the heap (though this can also just be a built-in or preallocated object).
   * Use `options 'rootobject 0x12345678` to ignore the root set and instead consider the given object address as the single root.
 This allows to get analysis results restricted to the graph of objects reachable from the specified object.
 The address does not need to be that of an object that is reachable using the snapshot's root set, which can be useful to look at "garbage" as if it was still live.
 * **Traced heap:**
   * Use `dumpobj 'list` to dump the objects that are currently considered "live" for the purpose of the garbage collector.
 This causes the entire heap to be traced, starting from the root set and following all managed pointers within reachable objects.
-Use `dumpobj 'list 'type` to list objects of specific types on the heap, or `dumpobj` with an object index or address to dump the given object.
+Use `dumpobj 'list 'type` to list objects of specific types on the heap, or `dumpobj` with a postorder index or address to dump the given object.
   * Use `dumpinvalidrefs` to dump references that are no valid (e.g., do not point into the managed heap or to a managed object).
 This can be useful to find inconsistencies in the heap.
 * **Backtracer:**
   * Use `backtrace` to dump "backtraces" that indicate how a given object is reachable on the heap.
 This causes the predecessor set to be computed for each object in the object graph.
 This can be useful to determine why an object is still alive, e.g., when all references to it had been expected to be released and the object was expected to be reclaimed by the garbage collector.